tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 The scalar model is more realistic than unit disk, but also requires more computing power.
 Although it can't simulate partially overlapping spectrums, only completely overlapping or not overlapping at all.
 It can also be used when power level, attenuation, path and obstacle loss, snir, and realistic error modeling is needed.

+Note that in showcases and tutorials, the scalar model is the most commonly used, it's a kind of default.
+It represents STUFF pretty realistically, but not very complex.
+When a less complex model is adequate in a showcase or tutorial, the unit disk model is used; when a more complex one is needed, the dimensional is used. **TODO**

   **TODO** emphasize

   unit disk: abrupt attenuation; no probabilistic error model. if there is an interfering signal, it doesnt receive; cant pass obstacles
   scalar: ahol problemat okoz az abrupt change; probabilistic error model is needed; continuous changes... ez a default -> ha nincs szükséged ilyen bonyolultra, akkor átváltod unit diskre; ha bonyolultabb kell akkor dimensional

   a PER vs SNIR-t akarod ezt nem tudod a unit diskkel

 ..  so